 Not everyone is lucky enough to have space for a formal dining room (shoutout to you, apartment-dwellers!).
-However, if you are #blessed enough to find yourself with one, you might start to feel like that blessing is... well, more of a curse.
+However, if you find yourself with one, you might start to feel like that blessing is... well, more of a curse.
 Dining rooms tend to stay undecorated for longer than other areas of the home, since they’re not in use as much as, say, the kitchen or living room (unless you’re a champion hostess putting the rest of us to shame).

 If you’re stuck when trying to style your midcentury dining room, you’re not alone—and since simply plopping down some vintage furniture finds and calling it a day isn’t enough, we’ve rounded up some of the most inspiring midcentury dining spaces on Instagram to help you elevate your dining area instantly.
 Who knows?
 Maybe you’ll be hosting a midcentury dinner party of your own pretty soon.

 We’ll be honest—we’ve never seen dark beadboard look as beautiful as this.
 An on-trend shade of moody grey-green makes these midcentury built-ins pop in the most unique way—and happens to cover a multitude of sins if you live in an older house with less-than-spotless walls.

 Try Geometric Painted Wallpaper or Murals

 Even true MCM purists can get behind the slightly offbeat appeal of hand-painted wallpaper—or, for DIY mavens, hand-painted pattern murals—in the dining room.
 Just stick with a muted palette to keep things cohesive with the less-is-more look of fine-lined furniture.